Software¶

 Danger

 Support for MySQL/MariaDB will be dropped in Zammad 7.0 upwards.
-Make sure to migrate your existing instance of Zammad to PostgreSQL before that update.
+Make sure to migrate your existing instance of Zammad to PostgreSQL.

 You may also want to consider the following settings for your MySQL server: